-1. To improve attendance of pupil premium children through family support
+1. Improve attendance of pupil premium children through family support.

-2. To track progress of children, tracking core groups of learners.
+2. To track progress of children by identifying and monitoring core progress groups of learners.

-3. To provided targeted intervention for pupil premium children through teaching assistant and teacher support to improve progress
+3. To provide targeted intervention for pupil premium children through TA and teacher support to maximise progress.

-4. To provide SEMH support for pupil premium children through parental support advisers, teaching assistants and the school’s social worker.
+4. To provide SEMH support for pupil premium children through DSL, PSA and TA staff.

-5. To provide wider opportunities to enhance learning opportunities
+5. To provide wider opportunities to enhance learning.

-6. To ensure needs of LAC children are met and that targeted support is identified and provided.
+6. To ensure needs of LAC children are met and targeted support is identified and supported.